yarisvt/tyk-docs/tyk-docs/content/plugins/request-plugins.md

 weight: 10
 ---

-There are 3 different phases in the [request lifecycle](/docs/getting-started/key-concepts/middleware-execution-order/) you can inject custom plugins, 4 if you include [Authentication plugins](/docs/plugins/auth-plugins/).
+There are 4 different phases in the [request lifecycle](/docs/getting-started/key-concepts/middleware-execution-order/) you can inject custom plugins, including [Authentication plugins](/docs/plugins/auth-plugins/).
 There are performance advantages to picking the correct phase, and of course that depends on your use case and what functionality you need.

 ### Hook Capabilities
 | Functionality           |   Pre    |  Auth       | Post-Auth |    Post   |